Today’s post is all about how to simplify the holidays so you can stress less and enjoy the holidays more.

 Keep your focus on gratitude

 Remember you and your family’s holiday memories probably won’t be about who got what, or how many dessert options there were.
-What we remember is the time we spend together.
+What you remember is the time you spend together.

 3. Simplify your holiday traditions